BryceBlignaut/FF_Business_Development_Application/README.md

 ### How to Run the Application

-1. Open file repository in VS code
+1. Clone this Github repository to VS code
 2. Open "project_streamlit.py" file
 3. Open a new terminal
 4. Install the streamlit library - pip install streamlit